Code-Institute-Submissions/canarythirddraft/README.md

 This is a website for my band, Canary.
 Since I have moved to Sweden and Canary were based in Australia, we are no longer playing together.
 However, I thought it would be fun to frame this milestone project in a more personal context.
 Since we are not currently performing, the website is based in an alternate universe where Canary are still an active band.

+This page is designed for two primary user groups.
+Fans who want to engage with the band on social media and find information about upcoming shows and releases and event organisers looking to book the band for a show.
+My aim was to accomplish the following goals in the most simple way possible.

+1. Users should be able to easily find the band on social media.
+2. Users should have easy access to examples of the bands work.
+3. Users should be easily be able to contact the band to make booking enquiries.

 ## Demo
 You can see the website live on [GitGub Pages](https://cronugs.github.io/canarythirddraft/index.html).